bootlin/training-materials/slides/sysdev-cross-compiling-user-space/sysdev-cross-compiling-user-space.typ

 - Including all their dependencies

-  - Which can be quite complex as open-source encourages code re-use
+  - Which can be quite complex as open-source encourages code reuse

 === Concept of build system